tnyeanderson/pixie/README.md

 Pixie is a YAML-based utility for managing and auditing PXE booted clients.
 Easily create Go templates for iPXE scripts, then render them using arbitrary variables associated with a boot or device.
-Requests to the server are logged using JSON for easy audit ingestion.
+Requests to the server are logged using JSON for easy auditing.

 Please feel free to open an issue or pull request!